 All of our properties are located in Mexico.
-Our corporate headquarters are located in Garza García, Nuevo Leon, Mexico.
+Our corporate headquarters are located in San Pedro Garza García, Nuevo Leon, Mexico.
 Our Monterrey office consists of 39,779 square meters.
-The lease on this property expires in 2015.
+The lease on this property expires in 2023.
 We also own or lease office space and warehouses throughout the 39 cities where we operate.
 These are the facilities in which we have installed our switches, data centers, call centers, work centers, administrative offices, etc. Office space or warehouses (excluding base stations) with more than 3,000 square meters include the following:

-Name Use Location Area in m2 Property Contract Ending Date Corporativo Monterrey Administrative Monterrey 39,779 Lease 31/10/2023 CIC,CDA y Voice Center Apodaca Operating Center Monterrey 16,423 Lease 06/30/2014 Switch 1 Technology Facility Guadalajara 5,550 Owned - Reforma 265 Administrative Mexico 4,161.85 Lease 07/31/2017 Call Center Culiacán Operating Center Culiacan 3,067 Lease 08/31/2016
+Name Use Location Area in m2 Property Contract Ending Date Corporativo Monterrey Administrative Monterrey 39,779 Lease 10/31/2023 CIC,CDA and Voice Center Apodaca Operating Center Monterrey 16,423 Lease 03/30/2019 Switch 1 Technology Facility Guadalajara 5,550 Owned - Reforma Building Administrative Mexico 4,161.85 Lease 07/31/2017 Call Center Culiacán Operating Center Culiacan 3,067 Lease 08/31/2016